cycle/docs/repository/custom.md

 }
 ```

-Update your schema to get access to newly assigned repository though `getRepository` method of orm:
+Update/calculate your schema to get access to newly assigned repository though `getRepository` method of orm:

 ```php
 print_r(get_class($orm->getRepository(\Example\User::class)));
 ```

+> You can assing one repository implementation to multiple entities.

 ## Custom Selects
 Main reason of using custom repositories is the ability to write your own `find` methods.
 You can do that using